BitBoxSwiss/bitbox-base/docs/os/security.md

 ---
 layout: default
 title: Security considerations
-parent: Operating System
+parent: Operating system
-nav_order: 130
+nav_order: 800
 ---
 ## Security considerations

 As a networked device, reachable from any network, the attack surface of the BitBoxBase needs to be minimized as much as possible.
-This is why we use our open-source [BitBox App](https://github.com/digitalbitbox/bitbox-wallet-app/) as the dedicated user interface for node management.
+This is why we use our open-source [BitBoxApp](https://github.com/digitalbitbox/bitbox-wallet-app/) as the dedicated user interface for node management.
 By default, only one port is exposed on the Base to communicate over an end-to-end encrypted channel with the App, providing all functionality.

-### Pairing Base with BitBox App
+### Pairing Base with BitBoxApp

 The first step is to safely pair the BitBoxBase and App.
 To achieve this, the Base announces itself on the local network using mDNS and the Middlware exposes provides an API endpoint to initiate a secure connection.
 The Base is automatically detected by the App and announced within the user interface.